Aircloak/aircloak/cloak/docs/anonymization.md

 As a final step if the hash of the seed for many noise layers comes out the same, then the duplicates are discarded.
 This is done so that adding the same clause (or a clause with the same effect) multiple times does not affect query results.

-### LIKE pattern seeds

-In addition to what is described in [Noise layer seeds](#noise-layer-seeds) `[NOT] [I]LIKE` clauses create a noise layer per wildcard used in the pattern.
-These layers are built according to the following procedure (assuming a clause `WHERE x [NOT] [I]LIKE 'S1'`):

-1. "Scrub" the string 'S1' to produce string 'S2' as follows:
-   1. Modify any sequence of characters containing both `%` and `_` symbols to contain instead a single `%` at the beginning of the sequence, followed by the same number of `_` symbols.
-   1. Modify any sequence of multiple `%` symbols to be a single `%` symbol.
-1. Remove all `%` symbols from `S2`, producing `S3`.
-1. Set `N = length(S3)`.
-1. For each `_` symbol in `S3`, add a noise layer seeded by a hash of the following item concatenated together:
-   1. The column name.
-   1. A symbol indicating clause type, e.g. `:ilike`
-   1. `N`.
-   1. The position of the `_` in `S3` (`M`).
-   1. The symbol `_`.
-   1. The uid-hash.
-1. For each `%` symbol in `S2`, add a noise layer seeded by a hash of the following item concatenated together:
-   1. The column name.
-   1. A symbol indicating clause type, e.g. `:ilike`
-   1. `N`.
-   1. The position of the character in `S3` that precedes the `%` (`M`).
-   1. The symbol `%`.
-   1. The uid-hash.

-The purpose of this is to capture the meaning of the non-literal part of the pattern, which is summarized by the `{:_, N, M}`/`{:%, N, M}` tuples.
-At the same time we don't want to give the analyst an opportunity to generate new noise values by adding spurious `%` signs to the pattern, as these can match 0 characters.
-That is the reason for normalizing the pattern at the beginning as well as not counting the `%` when calculating the `M` indices.

 ### Floating data